iampriyanka03/DATA-ANALYTICS-1/README.md

-# DATA-ANALYTICS-1

-OPPORTUNITY ANALYSISOpportunity Analysis On Food And Beverage Services
+# Opportunity Analysis On Food And Beverage Services

 Developed an engaging dashboard for visualizing sales opportunities across three distinct business segments for an F&B manufacturer.